sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-05-8-book_notes_how_to_be_lucky.md

 ## 7. Constructive Supernaturalism

-* We can lump religiion, superstition together and refer to them by one neutral word: supernaturalism.
+* We can lump religion, superstition together and refer to them by one neutral word: supernaturalism.
-* A supernatural belief, even a trivial and humourous one, helps people get lucky by helping them make otherwise impossible choices.
+* A supernatural belief, even a trivial and humorous one, helps people get lucky by helping them make otherwise impossible choices.
 * Life is full of situations in which you must choose among alternatives but lack any rational basis for choosing.
 	* The unlucky, would just stand there paralyzed , unable to make the impossible choice.
 	* We rarely have all the facts we could wish for when embarking on a risky course and sometimes , we have no facts at all.
 That is where the lucky can 	make a super natural belief pay off.